opsschool/curriculum/config_management.rst

   slave
   Rejected:

-Once the minion was added, you can start managing it by using command ``salt``.
+Once the minion is added, you can start managing it by using command ``salt``.
-For example to check the communication with slave, you can ping the slave from the master:
+For example, to check the communication with slave, you can ping the slave from the master:

 .. code-block:: bash